Report distressed marine mammals

 The MaST Center Marine Mammal Stranding Team, working closely with NOAA Fisheries and Washington State Department of Fish and Wildlife Services, aims to increase response to stranded marine mammals.
 This team is completely run by dedicated volunteers, and oversees 25 miles of Puget Sound shoreline from Brown's Point in Tacoma, up to the Fauntleroy Ferry Terminal in West Seatlle.

 These volunteers ensure thorough coverage of our territory, and further the knowledge of local community members by providing on-site assistance.

 This program is entirely made up of volunteers who provide first response to marine mammals on our shores.
 In order to make this team available to all community members, our volunteers are able to decide their own level of commitment.
 They may choose preferred response sections in our team's area, what types of calls they would like to be considered for, and if they would like to be notified of or assist in additional public education opportunities.

 All volunteers participate on an "as available" basis.
 Training is provided to all applicants.
 There are no age limitations to join the Marine Mammal Stranding Team.

 How do you join the team?

-Please see our Tranining Presentation to learn about marine mammal species in Puget sound and our stranding response procedures.
+Please see our Training Presentation to learn about marine mammal species in Puget Sound and our stranding response procedures.
 Volunteers are not required to have previous stranding team experience to join.
 All necessary training is provided by the Stranding Team Coordinator.
 Response supplies are provided to all new members.